Christian Taylor, CEO & Director

 Benjamin Church, Director

 Benjamin is the co-founder of Warzone Initiatives.
-From its founding in May of 2012 until late 2014 he oversaw Warzone Initiatives’ Somalia operation.
-Under Benjamin’s leadership, the organization has implemented sustainable, impactful projects; developed an effective Somalia team; and has created structure and systems to expand project capacity.
-Benjamin, a philanthropist and lover of life, has devoted his life to the betterment of mankind.
-His passion for the improvement of developing nations led him to attend a cross-cultural school of missions in Mozambique Africa, in 2011.
-He also completed three years at Bethel School of Ministry in Redding, CA. Benjamin has been involved with humanitarian work in some of the most challenging environments in the world.
+From 2012-2014, Benjamin served as the organizations COO.
+Under Benjamin’s leadership, the organization implemented sustainable, impactful projects; developed an effective Somalia team; and created structure and systems to expand project capacity.
+Benjamin has been involved with humanitarian work in some of the most challenging environments in the world.
 His experience working in devastated areas, his passion to save lives, and his vision to see global poverty come to an end inspired him to co-found Warzone Initiatives.
-In January 2015 Benjamin founded To The Stars Marketing, a strategic consulting agency that helps organizations and businesses increase brand awareness and profits through implementing digital marketing strategies.
+In 2015 Benjamin founded To The Stars Marketing, a strategic consulting agency that helps organizations and businesses increase brand awareness and profits through implementing digital marketing strategies.

 Michael Watson, Director

 Michael is the Treasurer, Senior Relationship Manager and a Partner at Carlson Capital, L.P., a multi-strategy hedge fund.
-As Treasurer, he is responsible for cash and collateral management as well as managing all financing relationships.
-Michael is also the Senior Relationship Manager for Carlson, overseeing all investment research relationships.
-Previously, Michael managed Carlson’s global convertible arbitrage portfolio and was responsible for hedging Carlson’s currency and interest rate exposures.
 Michael graduated magna cum laude from Texas A&M University in 1997 with a B.B.A in Finance and Accounting.
 Michael has lived in Dallas, Texas for the past 17 years and has traveled to 57 countries for work, charity, and leisure.
 In addition to serving on the Warzone Initiatives Board, Michael serves on the boards for Capital For Kids, an investment-industry charity which focuses on helping abused and underprivileged children in North Texas; and the S.M.
-Wright Foundation, which assists and empowers underprivileged children and families who live in the South Dallas/Fair Park community.
-Internationally, Michael has served on the Committee for Young Life in the Former Soviet Union.
+Wright Foundation, which assists and empowers underprivileged children and families who live in the South Dallas/Fair Park community and has served on the Committee for Young Life in the Former Soviet Union.